aimms/how-to/Articles/562/562-ipTwist.rst

 Remarks:

 #.
-Lines 6-13: This is where the application logic comes in again.
+Lines 6-12: This is where the application logic comes in again.
     Here we copy the data from the ``openapi_ipTwist`` library into the data structures of the application.

 #.
-Line 15: After the data is retrieved as needed, the data can be removed from the OpenAPI library.
+Line 14: After the data is retrieved as needed, the data can be removed from the OpenAPI library.

 #.
-Lines 17, 18: Use the data now in the core of the app.
+Lines 16, 17: Use the data now in the core of the app.

 #.
-Lines 21-27, and 29-34: try to be nice to the end-user by sharing information about a failure.
+Lines 20-26, and 28-33: try to be nice to the end-user by sharing information about a failure.
-    By sharing both the what the response tries to handle (context information), and the cause of failure provided by the service, you will increase the chance that the user is able to handle the failure self, or find the proper point of contact directly.
+    By sharing both what the response tries to handle (context information), and the cause of failure provided by the service, you will increase the chance that the user is able to handle the failure self, or find the proper point of contact directly.

 #.
-Line 27: The service provided by ipTwist does not provide a schema for error messages.
+Line 26: The service provided by ipTwist does not provide a schema for error messages.
     Instead, its OpenAPI spec documents how to handle status codes in case of failure.
     This is why a separate function is built to translate documented status code to explanations.